Skip to main content

 January

-• updated the autoscaling process with Karpenter:
+• updated the autoscaling process using Karpenter:

-• added UserData support to NodeClass;
+• added UserData support in NodeClass;

 2025